Study + Internship in Buenos Aires Available Sessions

 A World Heritage Site, Colonia was founded by the Portuguese in 1680.
 The historic quarter still captures the look and feel of the colonial era in Latin America.
 You’ll travel by ferry across the River Plate from Buenos Aires to explore this charming town’s cobbled streets leading to old lighthouses, inns, restaurants, and its original bullfighting ring.
 You’ll also enjoy a traditional lunch during your time in Uruguay.

 Spanning three countries, Iguazu Falls is one of the seven natural wonders of the world and a popular destination.
 Thousands travel to Iguazu Falls every year to marvel at the Garganta del Diablo, a U-shaped cascade that is 269 feet tall and almost 2,300 feet long.
-You'll enjoy a full-day excursion to Iguazu National Park.
+You'll enjoy an overnight trip and a full-day excursion to Iguazu National Park.

 Attend a polo match and learn about one of Argentina’s most popular sports.
 You’ll have the opportunity to sit in the stadium and join fans as they cheer (elegantly) for their favorite team.
 Availability of this excursion depends on polo matches schedule and location.